designing strategic UX improvements that won pre-seed funding.

 Participant profile

-High Net Worth Individual (HNWI) with a liquid asset range of $1M+
+High Net Worth Individual (HNWI) with a liquid asset of $1M+

 Approach wealth management with DIY tools or third-party outsourced services